Submitting and article for MPI's website/newsletter

 - Body – The main body moves the story along in a coherent, logical way.
-Try to present new ideas in every paragraph that strengthens the message of your story.
+Try to present new ideas in every paragraph that strengthen the message of your story.
 Build and develop your idea(s).
 Make it substantial and interesting.

 - Conclusion – Lastly, provide a summary of your story/a quick wrap-up of your points/ideas/message.
-End with a one liner or a quote.
+End with a one-liner or a quote.